 - Perks: 3,000 bonus points on your anniversary

-All three Southwest consumer cards come with the same signup bonus: earn 50,000 bonus points plus a 30% off promo code after spending $3,000 on purchases in the first 3 months.
+New Southwest Airlines (consumer) credit cardholders can earn 50,000 bonus points plus a 30% off promo code after spending $3,000 on purchases in the first 3 months from account opening.

 Additionally, all three cards get 25% back on inflight purchases.